-Summer Seminary is a program for Unitarian Universalist youth exploring the possibility of becoming a religious professional.
-Focusing on discernment and exploring various forms of ministry including parish, lay, community, religious education and music ministry, the program offers youth the opportunity to learn about life as a religious professional, and connect with other youth passionate about Unitarian Universalism considering religious professional career paths.
+Summer Seminary is a program where Unitarian Universalist youth explore the possibilities of bringing their UU faith alive in the world through ministry.
+Focused on personal discernment and collective inquiry of diverse forms of ministry youth converse with folks in parish, lay, community, religious education and music ministry about the big questions in Unitarian Universalism today.
+This program offers youth the opportunity to learn alongside religious professionals, explore what it means to minister in a secular world and connect with other youth passionate about Unitarian Universalism.

-Summer Seminary 2018 will take place at Meadville-Lombard Theological School in Chicago, IL July 24th - 30th.
-It is open to those who were in grades 10-12 (or the equivalent for home-schooled youth) for the 2017-2018 school year, including those who bridge into young adulthood in the spring/summer of 2018.
+Summer Seminary is open to those who were in grades 10-12 (or the equivalent for home-schooled youth) during the current school year, including those who bridge into young adulthood in the spring/summer.

 "It's like an awakening.
 You get a chance to understand more than just the faith, or just the possible occupations, you get to learn about the communities built and the relationships made, and the infinite beauty that is our faith.
 For some, it's a way to look into the faith from a new perspective, and for others, it's a renewal."

 The application asks you to submit your contact information, answer some demographics and logistics questions, and share your response to ONE of the following questions:

 - What faith questions are you engaging with right now, where do you find inspiration?

 - How do UU principles, sources and/or theology show up in your everyday life?